-Once you’ve collected all necessary information, it’s time to create your buyer persona profile.
+Once you’ve collected all the necessary information, it’s time to create your buyer persona profile.
 Be as specific as you can.
-Use location, age, job title, interests, and the rest of details that you’ve gathered on your potential buyer.
+Use the location, age, job title, interests, and the rest of the details that you’ve gathered on your potential buyer.

 Align inbound sales and marketing teams

 In order to better identify your buyer persona, your inbound sales and inbound marketing should be working together.